22 Big Companies That Are Getting Rid of Plastic for Good

 Soon you’ll be able to sip your Guinness with green pride that goes beyond Irish solidarity: Diageo, the British beverage giant that bottles the classic beer, recently announced they’ll be eliminating all plastic from their beer packaging and replacing it with 100 percent biodegradable—or recyclable—cardboard.
 They’re investing $21 million to get rid of plastic ring four-pack and six-pack holders, along with all shrink-wrapping, and they’ll be rolling out the changes to their other beer brands, Smithwick and Harp.
 If you want to cut down on plastic, take some tips from these nations.

 Foodservice company Sodexo provides around 13,000 cafeteria-style meals and concessions to schools, workplaces, and venues each year.
 They began a new sustainability plan in 2019 that eliminates 245 million single-use items at their locations.
 Plastic bags and stirrers are no longer available—and they’re moving towards making plastic straws available by request only.
 By 2025, they plan to get rid of polystyrene foam items such as cups, lids, and food containers too.
-Just remember that not every takeout container is created the same—check out 11 things you think are recyclable but are not.

 By November 2019, Red Lobster’s 700 restaurants will offer plastic straws upon customer request.
 The hope is to offer an eco-friendlier alternative to straws by 2020.
 Red Lobster estimates this shift will eliminate more than 150 million plastic straws per year.
 This is part of the company’s effort to reduce the marine plastic pollution problem that is killing millions of marine animals each year.